gtank/obfs4bridge/README.md

 placeholder values with the IP address of your server, the fingerprint from `~/.tor/fingerprint`, and port number 80 and it's ready to be used in either tor itself or TBB.

-h/t to jfrazelle for the structure of this repo